datamol-io/molfeat/README.md

 Pip and conda-forge remain supported: `python -m pip install molfeat` or `mamba install -c conda-forge molfeat`.

-The next major release requires Python 3.11 or newer, RDKit 2024.09 or newer, and PyTorch 2.5 or newer.
+The next major release requires Python 3.11 or newer and RDKit 2024.09 or newer.
+PyTorch 2.5 or newer is used on maintained platforms; macOS Intel uses the final available 2.2 wheel series with NumPy 1.26 and is tested on Python 3.12.

 ### Optional dependencies